Central Sterile Processing and Distribution

 • Closed-toe shoes with backs are required.

-• Fingernails MUST NOT pass fingertips and NO artificial nails may be worn at any time during the course.
+• Fingernails MUST NOT pass the fingertips and NO artificial nails may be worn at any time during the course.

 ADDITIONAL INFORMATION

 • The attendance policy is very strict.
-You may be dismissed from the program if you are absent more than once or tardy more than three times during the theory and clinical portions of the class.
+You may be dismissed from the program if you are absent more than once or are tardy more than three times during the theory and clinical portions of the class.
 You will be dismissed if you are more than five minutes late or absent during clinical.

 • You will be given one multiple-choice question final exam.
 You must score 80% on the final to receive your certificate.

-• You must be able to accept constructive criticism, control your temper and follow directions carefully.
+• You must be able to accept constructive criticism, control your temper, and follow directions carefully.

-• Disrespectful, interruptive, disruptive, impatient behavior toward the instructors, fellow students, staff, or clinical staff will not be tolerated at any time.
+• Disrespectful, interruptive, disruptive, or impatient behavior toward the instructors, fellow students, staff, or clinical staff will not be tolerated at any time.

 • You may be dismissed if the instructor suspects you are a safety risk in clinical.